aptos-foundation/AIPs/TEMPLATE.md

  > Indicate a future release version as a *rough* estimate for when the community should expect to see this deployed on our three networks (e.g., release 1.7).
  > You are responsible for updating this AIP with a better estimate, if any, after the AIP passes the gatekeeper’s design review.
  >
- > On devnet?
+ > - On devnet?
+ > - On testnet?
+ > - On mainnet?

 ...

- > On testnet?

-...

- > On mainnet?

-...

 ## Security Considerations

- > Has this change being audited by any auditing firm?

-...
+ > - Does this result in a change of security assumptions or our threat model?

- > Any potential scams?
+ > - Any potential scams?
 What are the mitigation strategies?

-...

- > Any security implications/considerations?
+ > - Any security implications/considerations?

-...

- > Any security design docs or auditing materials that can be shared?
+ > - Any security design docs or auditing materials that can be shared?

-...

-## Testing (optional)

- > What is the testing plan?
-How is this being tested?

-...
+## Open Questions (Optional)

+ > Q&A here, some of them can have answers some of those questions can be things we have not figured out but we should